Heliocentrism: Reception in Judaism

 Already in the Talmud, Greek philosophy and science under the general name "Greek wisdom" were considered dangerous.
 They were put under ban then and later for some periods.

 The first Jewish scholar to describe the Copernican system, albeit without mentioning Copernicus by name, was Maharal of Prague, in his book "Be'er ha-Golah" (1593).
 Maharal makes an argument of radical skepticism, arguing that no scientific theory can be reliable, which he illustrates by the new-fangled theory of heliocentrism upsetting even the most fundamental views on the cosmos.

 Copernicus is mentioned in the books of David Gans (1541–1613), who worked with Brahe and Kepler.
 Gans wrote two books on astronomy in Hebrew: a short one, "Magen David" (1612), and a full one, "Nehmad veNaim" (published only in 1743).
-He described objectively three systems: those of Ptolemy, Copernicus and Brahe, without taking sides.
+He described objectively three systems: those of Ptolemy, Copernicus, and Brahe, without taking sides.

 Joseph Solomon Delmedigo (1591–1655) in his "Elim" (1629) says that the arguments of Copernicus are so strong, that only an imbecile will not accept them.
-Delmedigo studied at Padua and was acquainted with Galileo.
+Delmedigo studied at Padua and was Galileo's student.

 An actual controversy on the Copernican model within Judaism arises only in the early 18th century.
 Most authors in this period had accepted Copernican heliocentrism, with opposition from David Nieto and Tobias Cohn, who argued against heliocentrism on the grounds it contradicted scripture.
 Nieto merely rejected the new system on those grounds without much passion, whereas Cohn went so far as to call Copernicus "a first-born of Satan", though he also acknowledged that he would have found it difficult to proffer one particular objection based on a passage from the Talmud.

-In the 19th century, two students of the Hatam Sofer wrote books that were given approbations by him even though one supported heliocentrism and the other geocentrism.
-One, a commentary on Genesis titled Yafe’ah le-Ketz written by R. Israel David Schlesinger resisted a heliocentric model and supported geocentrism.
+In the 19th century, two students of the Chasam Sofer wrote books that were given approbations by him even though one supported heliocentrism and the other geocentrism.
+One, a commentary on Genesis titled Yafe'ah le-Ketz written by R. Israel David Schlesinger resisted a heliocentric model and supported geocentrism.
 The other, Mei Menuchot written by R. Eliezer Lipmann Neusatz encouraged acceptance of the heliocentric model and other modern scientific thinking.

 Since the 20th century most Jews have not questioned the science of heliocentrism.
 Exceptions include Shlomo Benizri and R. M.M.
 Schneerson of Chabad who argued that the question of heliocentrism vs. geocentrism is obsolete because of the relativity of motion.
-Schneerson's followers in Chabad continue to deny the heliocentric model.
+Many of Schneerson's followers in Chabad continue to deny the heliocentric model.